- Pain relief from toothache, abscesses and dry socket

 Teeth consist of three layers.
 The inner part, called pulp, contains the nerves and blood vessels.
 This is surrounded by a layer of dentin, and then the outer layer of strong, hard enamel, which protects everything within.

-Failure to maintain good oral hygiene allows bacteria and plaque to build up on the tooth surface, leading to decay.
-Once decay erodes a hole in the enamel and reaches the dentin, the tissue becomes inflamed as your body fights the infection, resulting in a sensitive or painful tooth.
+Failure to maintain good oral hygiene allows bacteria and dental plaque to build up on the tooth surface, leading to decay.
+Once decay erodes a hole in the enamel and reaches the dentin, the tissue becomes inflamed as your body fights the infection, resulting in painful or sensitive teeth.
+You might even notice your teeth appear translucent.
 Tooth decay will continue to spread unless treated, and if it reaches the nerves in the tooth pulp it can cause inflammation (pulpitis) and more severe toothache.

 If you notice some discoloration on your tooth or you can feel a hole, these are signs you have tooth decay.
 You can read more about tooth decay symptoms, causes, and treatment.